-As someone who both gets paid significantly more than $100 per post to blog for clients and who comes from a PR background, I have to point out some flaws in Kevin's logic (and I can't blame him for them - these kinds of thoughts run rampant).
+As someone who both gets paid significantly more than $100 per post to blog for clients and who comes from a PR background, I have to point out some flaws in Kevin's logic (and I can't blame him for them -- they're common myths surrounding freelance blogging).

 The two mistakes are in thinking that:

 A) A monetary return is the only kind of return buyers are interested in.

 B) Writers who earn a good amount of money through blogging are "few and far between."

 While it's true that some (even many) buyers do in fact prioritize the bottom line when hiring bloggers, I can tell you from experience that there are plenty who do not.